MaJerle/stm32-cube-cmake-vscode/README.md

 After rescan process, our custom kit is now available and can be selected
 ![VSCode - CMake setup - kit selection](docs/images/vscode-7-kit-found.png)

-Very good, now that we reached so far, our next step is to again run CMake to generate build configuration for Ninja, mainly to test if it works well.
+Very good, now that we reached so far, our next step is to again run CMake to generate build configuration for *Ninja*, mainly to test if it works well.

 There are `2` ways of executing CMake generation step: